 Catholics participating in health care have been looking to written ethical norms for almost 100 years to guide health-related decisions.
 Founded in 1915 to protect the rights of Catholic health care, the Catholic Hospital Association (now known as the “Catholic Health Association”) conveyed the need for a written statement of ethical directives addressing serious moral issues.
 The first written set of directives was then compiled in 1921 for the Archdiocese of Detroit and concerned norms prohibiting surgical procedures that result in destruction of fetal life or sterilization.
 Building on these principles, a committee wrote the first uniform set of directives, which was published in 1949.
 There have since been six published editions of ERDs.

 The ERDs instruct Catholic hospitals and others in the Catholic health care ministry how to operate in accord with Church teaching.
-The ERDs are comprised of six parts that address issues ranging from the social, pastoral and spiritual responsibility of Catholic health care to issues in the clinical and spiritual care for the seriously ill and dying.
+The ERDs are composed of six parts that address issues ranging from the social, pastoral and spiritual responsibility of Catholic health care to issues in the clinical and spiritual care for the seriously ill and dying.
 Each part is divided into two sections.
 The first section is an introduction in expository form that provides the context in which concrete issues can be discussed from the perspective of the Catholic faith.
 The second section contains Directives written in prescriptive form that provide instruction and guidance on issues in Catholic health care.
 In the sixth edition of the ERDs, there are 77 Directives.

 A copy of the sixth edition of the Ethical and Religious Directives for Catholic Health Care Services may be obtained here.